SignaLink USB Technical Questions, Operating Tips,

 These are the most common problems reported to our Technical Support Staff.
 If you are unable to resolve your problem, or if you do not find your problem listed here, then please contact our Technical Support Staff for assistance.

-1. My SignaLink USB was working perfectly but now will no longer Transmit.
+1. My SignaLink USB was working perfectly but now will no longer Transmit (PTT LED is OFF).

 2. Radio won't transmit (SignaLink USB's PTT indicator is OFF).